carnager/clerk-modular/README.md

 * Ratings for albums are stored via internal caching.
 * Track ratings are managed using MPD stickers.
 * JSON request bodies must include `Content-Type: application/json`.

----

-## License

-MIT or your preferred license here.

----

-*This API is part of the Clerk project: a music metadata and playback assistant built around MPD.*